cakephp/docs/en/core-utility-libraries/app.rst

     App::import('Vendor', 'Awesome.WellNamed', array('file' => 'services' .
 DS . 'well.named.php'));

 It wouldn't make a difference if your vendor files are inside your /vendors directory.
-Cake will automatically find it.
+CakePHP will automatically find it.

 To load **vendors/vendorName/libFile.php**::